jaminthorns/environment/README.md

   other to be used on any other OS.
 This is used when configuring keyboard shortcuts that should differ across operating systems.

 - `windows_run` allows you to run a command directly in Windows if possible.
-If not possible, the command will be run normally.

 ## Syncing Configuration